 You will need to consider when you are going to collect your data (i.e., before, during and/or at the end of the initiative).
 You will also need to think about who you are collecting data from, and how many people.
 Also consider the governance, management, and ethics around data collection.
 At a minimum, Lotterywest and Healthway recommend collecting anonymous data and storing data securely.
-Refer to the Grant Impact Guide for more detailed information about the ethical collection of data.
+Refer to the Grant Impact Guide for more detailed information.